rodgzilla/teaching/deep_nlp/deep_nlp.md

-Python distribution with great machine learning integration working on Linux, Windows and Mac OS X. Using it instead of the default Python distribution of the OS will allow us to have a finer control without the need for admnistrator privileges.
+Python distribution with great machine learning integration working on Linux, Windows and Mac OS X. Using it instead of the default Python distribution of the OS will allow us to have a finer control without the need for administrator privileges.

 During this course, we will a *virtual environments*.
 A virtual environment is a tool that helps to keep dependencies required by